The Gaudí lighthouse

-The Jesus tower, a filigree with more than 60,000 unique ceramic pieces
+The tower of Jesus, a filigree with more than 60,000 unique ceramic pieces

-The tallest structure of the Sagrada Familia is a great achievement of Cumella Ceramics
+The highest structure of the Sagrada Familia is a great milestone of Ceramic Cumella

-BarcelonaThe trajectory of Ceràmica Cumella is profoundly marked by the legacy of Antoni Gaudí: Toni Cumella (Granollers, 1951) has worked on the restorations of Park Güell, the Teresianes school, and Casa Batlló.
-And for almost twenty years he has been working for the Sagrada Família: the Jesus tower, which Pope Leo XIV inaugurates this Wednesday, is the latest major milestone, shared with his son Guillem, representing the fifth generation of ceramists.
-Together, father and son have taken on assignments that are only suitable for very expert experts.
+BarcelonaThe trajectory of Ceràmica Cumella is profoundly marked by the legacy of Antoni Gaudí: Toni Cumella (Granollers, 1951) has worked on the restorations of Parc Güell, the Teresianes school, and Casa Batlló.
+And for almost twenty years he has been working for the Sagrada Família: the tower of Jesus, which Pope Leo XIV inaugurates this Wednesday, is the latest major milestone, shared with his son Guillem, representing the fifth generation of ceramists.
+Together, father and son have taken on commissions that are only suitable for very expert experts.

-"Since we work on unique architecture projects, we are very accustomed to having to develop a specific process to arrive at the solution, to make an idea possible," states Toni Cumella.
+"Since we work on unique architectural projects, we have fully accepted the need to develop a specific process to reach the solution, to make an idea possible," states Toni Cumella.
 "Each project has a part of ingenuity, research, resolution, all of it shared with the Sagrada Família, obviously.
 Since we never do the same thing, we know how to live with this uncertainty of how we will resolve a project," he adds.

 Cargando